juju/juju/README.md

 ## Architecture

-The Juju [client, server and agent](https://juju.is/architecture) are all written in Golang.
-The standard Juju packaging includes an embedded database for centralised logging and persistence, but there is no need to manage that database separately.
+The Juju client, server and agent are all written in Golang.
+The standard Juju packaging includes an embedded database for centralised logging and ersistence, but there is no need to manage that database separately.

 Operators can be written in any language but we do encourage new authors to use the Python Operator Framework for ease of contribution, support and